Ericsson/codechecker/docs/README.md

 ### Upgrading environment after system or Python upgrade

-If you have upgraded your system's Python to a newer version (e.g. from `2.7.6` to `2.7.12` &ndash; this is the case when upgrading Ubuntu from 14.04.2 LTS to 16.04.1 LTS), the installed environment will not work out-of-the-box.
+If you have upgraded your system's Python to a newer version (e.g., from `2.7.6` to `2.7.12` &ndash; this is the case when upgrading Ubuntu from 14.04.2 LTS to 16.04.1 LTS), the installed environment will not work out-of-the-box.
 To fix this issue, run the following command to upgrade your